fakerat/fakerat.github.io/index.md

 </div>

   ---
-  <p>Welcome to the home of technlogy blogs where articles, tutorials and general information pertaining to the the day to day usage of Android, windows , linux as well as symbian operating softwares.
-This site also includes useful general information with repect to daily usage of technology  everywhere to meet our needs.</p>
+  <p>Welcome to the home of technology blogs where articles, tutorials and general information pertaining to the day to day usage of Android, windows , linux as well as symbian operating softwares.

+  This site also includes useful general information with respect to daily usage of technology  everywhere to meet our needs.</p>

   <p>The main purposes of the articles is to provide easy walkthrough and troubleshooting steps for individuals who have less knowledge to solve a particular problem.
-While these may not solve everyone's needs the editor together with the feedback recieved, is constantly striving to make the articles as more understandable as possible and provide a scaffold which will be useful to tackle a given problem.</p>
+While these may not solve everyone's needs the editor together with the feedback received, is constantly striving to make the articles as more understandable as possible and provide a scaffold which will be useful to tackle a given problem.</p>

-  <p>Any contructive feedback will be taken into consideration to ensure that future articles as as consise as possible to ensure benefit of the less tech-savy individuals.
-Thisis still a faily new blog website and as time goes on more useful articles will be posted.
-Below is a brief rundown of topics overview</p>
+  <p>Below is a brief rundown of topics overview</p>
   <hr class="major" />

   <h2>Android</h2>